chewzzz1014/flask-projects/venv/README.md

 ## Make Requests (in make_requests.py)

-How it looks like when I just opened the address link.
+How it looks like when I just opened the URL.
 (GET request by default)

 ![image](https://user-images.githubusercontent.com/92832451/191435071-71da964b-65bd-4711-9e6e-382c2ba7a0c6.png)